Community Enhancement Program

 Grants for Non-profits

-The Community Development Department strives to improve the availability, affordability, and quality of housing and neighborhoods in Raleigh.
+The Community Development Division strives to improve the availability, affordability, and quality of housing and neighborhoods in Raleigh.
 The Department provides financial assistance for affordable housing and public services to low- and moderate-income families throughout the City, usually through partnerships.

 2013-14 Community Enhancement Grant Cycle